estruyf/blog-content/content/posts/2023-07-13-render-your-astro-markdown-content-for-your-overviews.md

 Looking at the Astro documentation, I found several ways to get the HTML.
 The first one was to use the `marked` dependency, although I found an easier and better way to utilize the `Astro.glob()` functionality.

+The [Astro.glob()](https://docs.astro.build/en/guides/imports/#astroglob) function is a way to retrieve files from a directory.
+It takes a glob pattern as its input, and it returns an array of the files that match the pattern.

+For example, the following code would retrieve all of the news articles in the `content/news` directory:

+{{< highlight typescript "linenos=table,noclasses=false" >}}
+const allNewsPosts = await Astro.glob(../content/news/*.md);
+{{< / highlight >}}

-With the [Astro.glob()](https://docs.astro.build/en/guides/imports/#astroglob) function, you can provide a glob pattern to retrieve your files, and it returns the front matter data, the Astro Content component.
+The nice part about the `Astro.glob()` function is that it returns the front matter data and the Astro Content component.
+This means that you can use the Astro Content component to render the HTML.

 On the BIWUG website, I used it as follows: